Essentials

 Documentation on Hover

-SysIDE Modeler understands links between SysML v2 elements and uses this to provide
+Syside language server understands links between SysML v2 elements and uses this to

-documentation on cursor hover.
-This is useful for quickly accessing information about a
+provide documentation on cursor hover.
+This is useful for quickly accessing information

-certain model element without having to necessarily navigate to it.
-Try it out by
+about a certain model element without having to necessarily navigate to it.
+Try it out

 If the element or specializing type has multiple documentations, they will be grouped together.